Get

 Once you have your cat calm, get him his favorite treat and either add the natural remedy to it or give him the sedative and then the treat.
 If you have a hard time getting your cat to take the sedative, you might need to put it in his food instead.

-Make sure that you watch your cat for a bit afterward and know that the natural sedatives are going to take a bit of time to kick in, unlike the medical options.
+Make sure that you watch your cat for a bit afterward, and know that the natural sedatives are going to take a bit of time to kick in, unlike the medical options.

 Conclusion

 These are just a few ways to naturally sedate your cat and the options for doing so.
 Not every cat reacts the same way to the same situation, so watch your cat first before deciding to sedate him.
-Remember, only sedate your cat when it’s absolutely needed, and consult your vet about the best choices for sedation before you do.
+Remember, only sedate your cat when it’s absolutely needed, and consult a vet about the best choices for sedation before you do.

 Featured Image: Georgia Evans, Shutterstock